docker/docs/apidocs/cloud-api-source/source/includes/container.md

-secuirty_opt | Labeling scheme of this container entrypoint | Entrypoint used on the container on launch run_command | Run command used on the container on launch cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](../../engine/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) cpuset | CPUs in which execution is allowed memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](../../engine/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory_swap | Total memory limit (memory + swap) of the container in MB autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](../../docker-cloud/apps/autorestart/) for more information) autodestroy | Whether to terminate the container automatically if it stops (see [Autodestroy](../../docker-cloud/apps/auto-destroy/) for more information) roles | List of Docker Cloud roles asigned to this container (see [API roles](../../docker-cloud/apps/api-roles/) for more information)) linked_to_container | List of IP addresses of the linked containers (see table `Container Link attributes` below and [Service links](../../docker-cloud/apps/service-links/) for more information) link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](../../engine/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) read_only | Whether the container filesystem is read-only or not private_ip | IP address of the container on the overlay network.
-This IP will be reachable from any other container. net | Network mode set on the container (see table `Network Modes` below, more information ../../reference/run/#network-settings) pid | PID (Process) Namespace mode for the container (more information ../../reference/run/#pid-settings-pid)
+secuirty_opt | Labeling scheme of this container entrypoint | Entrypoint used on the container on launch run_command | Run command used on the container on launch cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](/engine/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) cpuset | CPUs in which execution is allowed memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](/engine/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory_swap | Total memory limit (memory + swap) of the container in MB autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](/docker-cloud/apps/autorestart/) for more information) autodestroy | Whether to terminate the container automatically if it stops (see [Autodestroy](/docker-cloud/apps/auto-destroy/) for more information) roles | List of Docker Cloud roles asigned to this container (see [API roles](/docker-cloud/apps/api-roles/) for more information)) linked_to_container | List of IP addresses of the linked containers (see table `Container Link attributes` below and [Service links](/docker-cloud/apps/service-links/) for more information) link_variables | List of environment variables that would be exposed in any container that is linked to this one privileged | Whether the container has Docker's `privileged` flag set or not (see [Runtime privilege](/engine/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information) read_only | Whether the container filesystem is read-only or not private_ip | IP address of the container on the overlay network.
+This IP will be reachable from any other container. net | Network mode set on the container (see table `Network Modes` below, [more information](/engine/reference/run/#network-settings)) pid | PID (Process) Namespace mode for the container ([more information](/engine/reference/run/#pid-settings-pid))

 ### Container Binding attributes